 The stone heads are the biggest draw to visitors and each one features a different headdress, thought by archeologists to represent ancient rulers of the site.

-Unlike the majority of Mexico’s ancient sites, the ruins at Tulum are the only ones located by the sea.
+Unlike most of Mexico’s ancient sites, the ruins at Tulum are the only ones located by the sea.